davelowqx/bloomburger/README.md

 - Candlestick Charts, Bloomberg style
 - Chart Lists
-  - provide a broad overview of the markets
+  - provide a macro view of the markets
 - Indices/ETF components
-  - to view the components of the major Indices/ETFs and other useful details
+  - to view the components of the major Indices/ETFs
 - Comps
-  - a table displaying commonly quoted valuation metrics, such as P/S, P/E, P/FCF
+  - screen for commonly quoted valuation metrics, such as Price to Sales and Price to Earnings
 - ADR Charts
-  - since ADRs trade in 2 separate sessions (eg $BABA trades US and HK), I thought it would be useful to chart them combined, adjusted for the exchange rate and conversion ratio
+  - since ADRs trade in 2 separate sessions every day (eg $BABA trades US and HK), I thought it would be useful to chart them together, adjusted for the exchange rate and conversion ratio

 ### Built With